based2/KB/network/ip_filter_compressed.md

 block from any to 46.175.148.147
 # https://threatfox.abuse.ch/browse/malware/win.remcos/
 block from any to 46.175.167.116
-# DNS https://red.flag.domains/posts/2024-02-29/ registrar: HOSTEUR service-leboncoin[.fr]
+# France DNS https://red.flag.domains/posts/2024-02-29/ registrar: HOSTEUR service-leboncoin[.fr]
 block from any to 46.182.4.120
 # https://threatfox.abuse.ch/browse/malware/win.asyncrat/ https://threatfox.abuse.ch/browse/malware/win.havoc/
 block from any to 46.183.25.0/24